-The District categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
+The district categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; Level 3 inputs are significant unobservable inputs.

-The District has the following recurring fair value measurements as of June 30, 2023:
+The district has the following recurring fair value measurements as of June 30, 2023:

-QSCB Construction Bonds Common Trust Funds 2012 of \$2,387,823 are valued using quoted market prices (Level 1 inputs)
+U.S. government securities and certificates of deposit type of investments of \$13,844,013 are valued using quoted market prices (Level 1 inputs)